 That said, taller humans who sleep cold can always check out the Therm-a-Rest NeoAir XTherm Sleeping Pad or the Therm-a-Rest NeoAir XTherm Max Sleeping Pad, both of which come in a 72-inch length and have an amazing R-value of 6.9.

-But for most fastpackers, the Therm-a-Rest NeoAir XLite Sleeping Pad will be ideal.
+But for most fastpackers, the Therm-a-Rest NeoAir XLite Sleeping Pad will be ideal, which is why it’s the top picks in our best ultralight sleeping pad guide.
 No other sleeping pad we tested even came close to matching the balance of features that the XLite strikes.
 Some pads were lighter, some more comfortable, and some even warmer.
 But each of these attributes came at a cost: decreased durability in some cases and increased weight in others.
 The XLite finds a middle ground.
 It is light, durable, comfortable, packable, and warm.

 Call for Comments